jackhebda/Assessment2/README.md

 Run the following commands in order to run the app with all the services

-Note - If you are running the app localy, please change: r = Redis(host='redis') to r = Redis()
+Note - If you are running the app localy, please change:

+r = Redis(host='redis')
+to r = Redis()

-If not, please proceed with the following.
+If not, please proceed with the following:

 docker build -t "app" .
 docker-compose up

 If this is the 1st time, please set up the db: